IMA-WorldHealth/bhima/docs/en/stock-management/overview.md

 This management requires certain prerequisites:

-- **The presence of deposits**: stocks are always in deposits, from which you can not manage stocks without defining deposits.
+- **The presence of depots**: stocks are always in deposits, from which you can not manage stocks without defining deposits.

 - **The presence of inventories**: the inventories in BHIMA are the information on articles or services, but in the context of the stock it is the information on articles that can be stored in repositories